ChrisCummins/pip-db/Documentation/ProjectPlan.md

     (oC), Method, Valid sequence(s) available, UniportKB/ Swiss-Prot/ Protein sequence, Species Taxonomy, Full text, Abstract only, Pubmed, Notes}

-A formal relation schema with named attributes [fig:formal-schema-names-attributes]
+Figure 2: A formal relation schema with named attributes

 Each tuple represents a single recording of experimentally-derived data, which lists the origin of the record (such as a research paper, or academic journal), and 21 attributes which describe the properties of the protein, the experimental result and the method used to derive it, and links to relevant online resources.
-Figure [fig:chart-dataset-origin] shows a breakdown of the different origins for all of the records.
+Figure 3 shows a breakdown of the different origins for all of the records.
 In order to aid in the design of the database which will be used to store this dataset, a dataset analysis tool was developed which parses the dataset file and extracts and derives key information about its properties, and this information can be used to help determine the best method to use when storing this data.

 ![image](plan/assets/chart-dataset-origin.png)
-A breakdown of the tuple origins within the dataset [fig:chart-dataset-origin]
+Figure 3: A breakdown of the tuple origins within the dataset

 ![image](plan/assets/chart-dataset-populated.png)
-The number of populated keys for each tuple within the dataset [fig:chart-dataset-populated]
+Figure 4: The number of populated keys for each tuple within the dataset

 This early dataset analysis highlighted a number of properties which will greatly influence the design of the database backend.
 Chiefly, that the dataset